 If the Company retains income before tax after the account settlement, it shall allocate 0.1%~15% thereof as the remuneration to employees, and not be higher than 3% thereof as the remuneration to directors/supervisors.
 However, profits must first be taken to offset against cumulative losses, if any.
-The remainder, if allocated any, shall be as the remuneration to employees and directors/supervisors on a pro rata basis as referred to in the preceding paragraph.
+The remainder, if shall be allocated as the remuneration employees any, to directors/supervisors on a pro rata basis as referred to in the preceding paragraph.
 The allocation of remuneration to employees and directors/supervisors shall be resolved and approved by a majority of the directors present at a directors' meeting attended by more than two-thirds of the whole directors, and reported to a shareholders' meeting.